-FTC ANNOUNCES 2023 HART-SCOTT-RODINO REPORTING THRESHOLDS FOR QUALIFYING MERGERS, ACQUISITIONS AND OTHER TRANSACTIONS
+FTC ANNOUNCES 2024 HART-SCOTT-RODINO REPORTING THRESHOLDS FOR QUALIFYING MERGERS, ACQUISITIONS AND OTHER TRANSACTIONS

-January 30, 2023
+January 23, 2024

-On January 26, 2023, the U.S. Federal Trade Commission ("FTC") published the 2023 annual adjusted monetary thresholds to trigger reporting obligations for certain mergers, acquisitions and other qualifying transactions under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended ("HSR" or the "Act" (§ 7A of the Clayton Act, codified at 15 U.S.C. §18a)), effective for transactions closing on or after the effective date of the notice, 30 days after publication in the Federal Register.
+On January 22, 2024, the U.S. Federal Trade Commission ("FTC") published the 2024 annual adjusted monetary thresholds to trigger reporting obligations for certain mergers, acquisitions and other qualifying transactions under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended ("HSR" or the "Act" (§7A of the Clayton Act, codified at 15 U.S.C. §18a)), effective for transactions closing on or after the effective date of the notice, 30 days after publication in the Federal Register.

 HSR requires the parties to certain qualifying acquisitions of any voting securities or assets of the acquired party to notify the FTC and Department of Justice ("DoJ") of the transaction and await the expiration of a mandatory waiting period (30 days generally, 15 days in the case of a cash tender offer) prior to the closing.
-HSR reporting obligations for 2023 for most kinds of transactions will arise when: (a) either the acquiring party ("acquirer") or the acquired party ("target") is engaged in U.S. commerce or in any activity affecting U.S. commerce; and either (b) as a result of the transaction, the acquirer would hold voting securities or assets of the target in excess of \$445.5 million (increased from \$403.9 million in 2022) or (c) as a result of the transaction, the acquirer would hold voting securities or assets of the target in excess of \$111.4 million (increased from \$101.0 million) but not in excess of \$445.5 million and (i) either the acquirer or target has total assets or annual net sales of at least \$222.7 million (increased from \$202.0 million) and (ii) the other party has total assets or annual net sales of at least \$22.3 million (increased from \$20.2 million).
+HSR reporting obligations for 2024 for most kinds of transactions will arise when: (a) either the acquiring party ("acquirer") or the acquired party ("target") is engaged in U.S. commerce or in any activity affecting U.S. commerce; and either (b) as a result of the transaction, the acquirer would hold voting securities or assets of the target in excess of \$478 million (increased from \$445.5 million in 2023) or (c) as a result of the transaction, the acquirer would hold voting securities or assets of the target in excess of \$119.5 million (increased from \$111.4 million in 2023) but not in excess of \$478 million and (i) either the acquirer or target has total assets or annual net sales of at least \$239 million (increased from \$222.7 million in 2023) and (ii) the other party has total assets or annual net sales of at least \$23.9 million (increased from \$22.3 million in 2023).

-It is important to realize that relatively small M&A transactions can qualify for mandatory HSR reporting under the foregoing thresholds: a very small or mid-market asset or stock acquisition that resulted in tipping the \$111.4 million threshold - inclusive of target voting securities or assets already held by acquirer - could be a mandatory reportable transaction.
+It is important to realize that relatively small M&A transactions can qualify for mandatory HSR reporting under the foregoing thresholds: a very small or mid-market asset or stock acquisition that resulted in tipping the \$119.5 million threshold - inclusive of target voting securities or assets already held by acquirer - could be a mandatory reportable transaction.
 It's doubly important because failure to report reportable transactions is front and center on the FTC's radar screen: in 2021, the FTC issued a warning to M&A parties not to seek to avoid HSR filings by structuring deals to retire seller/target debt rather than pay cash consideration that would exceed the reporting thresholds; also in 2021, the FTC issued a report analyzing 616 tech sector transactions valued at \$1 million or more that were not reported under HSR, finding that 94 of them should have been reported.
-The September 15 Report also found that assumption of debt and deferred or contingent compensation to sell-side founders was a significant component of acquisition consideration in the non-reported deals. (see, "FTC Sets Ambitious M&A Enforcement Agenda," September 29, 2021; and "FTC Warns on Use of Debt Retirement," September 17, 2021, both available with other M&A resources at Kurtin PLLC Mergers & Acquisitions).
+That report also found that assumption of debt and deferred or contingent compensation to sell-side founders was a significant component of acquisition consideration in the non-reported deals. (see, "FTC Sets Ambitious M&A Enforcement Agenda," September 29, 2021; and "FTC Warns on Use of Debt Retirement," September 17, 2021.
+The FTC is also in the midst of regulatory proceedings started in 2023 to revise HSR reporting obligations (including to require separate HSR filings by both acquirer and target) and revise the HSR reporting form itself.
+Further information on these proceedings and other M&A resources are available at Kurtin PLLC Mergers & Acquisitions).